steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

         )
 ```

-All the layers use the popular [ReLU] activation function, except the last one with uses a sigmoid.
+All the layers use the popular <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Rectifier_(neural_networks)">ReLU</a> activation function, except the last one with uses a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Sigmoid_function">sigmoid</a>.
 That’s so the output values get squashed into the [0, 1] range, so they match the labeled outputs I’m providing (series of ones and zeros), and make sense as probabilities.

 The next step is to define a `forward()` method, which will actually be called on your data during training and prediction: